ombaviskar18/Somania_Minihub/Somania-agent/query.md

 - Missing resources

 ## Bugs fixed in this edition
-- Agent now provides correct links to Somania Explorer payload page
+- Agent now provides correct links to Somnia Explorer payload page
 - Agent is aware it can offer to look up a transaction hash for you
 - Fixed get_balance_in_apt_sync to handle optional address parameter
 - Fixed string interpolation in agent's wallet address display